isomerpages/moe-yishuntownsec/_for-parents/Sec 1 E Registration for 2024/Form Class Information for Sec 1 2024.md

 description: ""
 third_nav_title: Sec 1 E Registration for 2024
 ---
-<p>All Secondary 1 students will receive information on their Form Class placement on Friday, 29 December 2023 via Parents’ Gateway (PG).</p>
+<p>All Secondary 1 students will receive information on their Form Class placement on Friday, 29 December 2023 via Parents Gateway (PG).</p>